If you’ve been scrolling through your favorite search engine for the best new violin case, I’m happy to say I can help you out.

 It’s not quite as strong as some of the other cases on this list but, in this case, we’re sacrificing a bit of strength for less weight.
 Its shell is made from rigid, poly-expanded foam which actually insulates it from any changes in the weather.
 I mean, that’s just fantastic at this price.

 Before you freak out, don’t worry, it also has wooden frames to support the structure (and to stop it from caving in on your precious instrument).

-This guy’s interior is pretty basic (whoops, I’m doing it again, its a case, not a person, Fi…) but it does the job.
+This cases interior is pretty basic but it does the job.
 It has a padded nylon lining, which actually looks quite nice.
 At the end of the day, if you’re merely in need of a seriously lightweight violin case, this one does the job perfectly well.
 It might not be too fashionable but at least it’s not going to break your arm!